tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

     • dGPU like 940MX
     • Fingerprint reader
     • 'FN + media controller' key combo
+    • Apple Safe Sleep ("Hibernate")
-    • Intel  Wi-Fi - replacements see below
+    • Intel  Wi-Fi - replacement see below
 The support for DRM contents is limited due to incompatible firmware.
 Please see the [DRM Compatibility Chart](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md)

 # Known Issues, weaknesses and oddities

 1. The **Touchpad** is not perfect - you *might* encounter occasional hangs and possibly erratic movements because **a)** it's a weak piece of hardware to begin with (even under Windows), and **b)** the VoodooI2C driver for macOS is still work in progress.
 Some older info is archived at [TOUCHPAD » consolidated links to related issues](https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/issues/48).
-2. Apple **Safe Sleep** ("***Hibernate***") doesn't work and has been disabled.
+2. Apple **Safe Sleep** ("Hibernate", "Deep Sleep") doesn't work and has been disabled.
 In any case, additionally apply "*post macOS Installations/set hibernatemode to 0*"
 3. **Battery life** isn't great to begin with, not even in Windows.
 On some VivoBooks it seems to be even worse in macOS.
 A S510UQ user ([Quhuy0410](https://www.tonymacx86.com/members/quhuy0410.2255980/)) claims longer battery life with model MacBookAir8,2 chosen in the SMBIOS section.
 Feel free to experiment.
 Mind that CPUFriendDataProvider.kext ***must*** match your chosen model.
 For that sake, navigate to "*post macOS Installations/[Optional]/change CPU Performance*".
 4. **Sleep**: in macOS, the VivoBook needs appr.
 15 secs. to power down completely.
 You will hear the fan spin up again before the system finally settles (power LED on the left blinking white, indicating sleep mode).
-4. **Sound quality** isn't great because the speakers are mediocre in general, and to make things even worse, Asus placed them into the bottom of the case, mostly facing down.
-For tips to improve the sound, please look at "[docs/BetterSound.html](https://htmlpreview.github.io/?https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/blob/master/docs/BetterSound.html)"

 # Tools to use
 * Your favorite macOS or hackintosh USB installer maker